- Aspects Determined as Materiality

 Activities of the CEL

-The Osaka Gas Research Institute for Culture, Energy and Life (CEL) has chosen key areas of research—ordinary people leading their lives, local communities, economy and industry, and urban infrastructure—and conducts research and seeks to put its findings into practice and into proposals, with the aim of analyzing the structure of society and solving issues associated with the structure.
+The Research Institute for Culture, Energy and Life (CEL) is Osaka Gas’s in-house research institute established in 1986 as one of the projects commemorating the 80th anniversary of the founding of Osaka Gas.
 The CEL presents findings from its research activities in publications, symposiums, and seminars, lectures on them at universities, and publishes them in newspapers and magazines.
 It also makes good use of them in outside activities undertaken in cooperation with government agencies, business committees and NPOs.
 In addition, the CEL actively disseminates information through its triannual magazine “CEL,” its website, its official Facebook page and other media.
 Furthermore, the CEL is taking advantage of a laboratory set up at the Knowledge Capital facility at Grand Front Osaka on the north side of JR Osaka Station for the purpose of studying the attraction of cities.
 Various meetings are being held to discuss regional and community energy and design for the year 2050, or to debate what a well-functioning society with a high population of elderly people should look like.